ncruces/go-sqlite3/vfs/README.md

 On Windows, this package may use `MapViewOfFile`, like SQLite.

-You can also opt into a cross platform, in-process, memory sharing implementation with the `sqlite3_dotlk` build tag.
+You can also opt into a cross-platform, in-process, memory sharing implementation with the `sqlite3_dotlk` build tag.

 Otherwise, [WAL support is limited](https://sqlite.org/wal.html#noshm),